himanshu2312/time-stories-express-server/README.md

 ## How to use?

-We can use this API directly our project just like any other APIs.
+We can use this API directly in our project just like any other API.

-Method : GET
+- **Method** -> GET
-URL : API/getTimeStories {replace 'API' with API's url mentioned above}
+- **URL** -> API/getTimeStories {replace 'API' with API's URL mentioned above}
-Body & Parameters : There's no need to add anything
+- **Body & Parameters** -> There's no need to add anything

 ## NOTE:
-This API may take some time for first time to give response as it is hosted on an unpaid platform.
+This API may take some time for the first time to give a response as it is hosted on an unpaid platform.

 Made by [@Himanshu](https://www.linkedin.com/in/himanshu2312/)